Use the table of contents to navigate your way around the page.

 WHAT ARE PLANNING OBJECTIONS?

-Objections are normally made to planning applications but they can be submitted in response to other planning matters, including planning appeals and emerging Local Plans.
+Planning objections are normally made in response to planning applications.
+However, they can be submitted in response to other planning matters, including planning appeals and emerging Local Plans.

 For example, the draft Local Plan in your area might be proposing a new housing site in a sensitive location where it will seriously harm your quality of life.
-We can assist you to object to the inclusion of this site and/or other policies and strategies in the Local Plan.
-We can also write objections on behalf of neighbourhood groups and associations – both formal and informal.
+We can assist you to object to the inclusion of this site and any other policies in the Local Plan.
+We can also write objections on behalf of neighbourhood groups and resident associations, both formal and informal.

-In the case of planning applications, most local councils will notify immediate neighbours of the application site in writing, inviting their comments of support or objection.
-There will be a deadline to submit your comments.
+In the case of planning applications, most local councils will notify immediate neighbours of the application site in writing.
+At this time, they will invite comments of support or objection.
+There will normally be a deadline to submit your comments.

 Some local councils no longer notify residents of individual planning applications in their neighbourhood.
-If you want to find out about planning applications that might affect you, you may need to sign up for alerts online!
+If you want to find out about planning applications that might affect you, you may need to sign up for online alerts.

 If you want to be kept informed about other planning matters in your local area – such as new housing site allocations or emerging planning policies – so that you can object when necessary, you may need to sign up to alerts or mailing lists with your local council.